 In most annexed areas potable water is and will continue to be provided by the Ute Water Conservancy District.
-The City does however have a policy that, when feasible, new development will be connected to the City domestic water system.
 In the future, some areas currently served by Ute Water may be converted to the City system in accordance with such policies and contracts as may be established.